18F/18f.gsa.gov/_posts/2020-03-03-readmes-for-you-and-me.md

 Thank you to Princess Ojiaku, Julia Lindpaintner, and Qituwra Anderson for suggestions and ideas that made this README template much better!

+Thank you to Christine Bath for creating the beautiful illustration that accompanies this post!

 <br/>
 <br/>